Close-up of a professional podcast microphone with a blurred “On Air” sign in the background

 Messy.
 Emotional.
 Energizing.
 Draining.
 Worth it.

-I don’t know where this goes.
+I still don’t know exactly where this goes.